 As WordPress has been developed by thousands of developers, its core code is extremely extendable and easy to manipulate.
 This means that WordPress is a suitable solution for all types of website from a small portfolio style website, to a large e-commerce system.
 It also means that it gets updated regularly with security fixes and new features.

 WordPress is extremely popular

-WordPress holds 53.8% of the market share for Content Management Systems powering an estimate of 60 million websites (in 2012).
+WordPress holds around 60% of the market share for Content Management Systems powering an estimate of 60 million websites (in 2012).

 WordPress’s popularity is due to its ease of use, both for content editors and for developers creating new features within the code.

-These huge numbers means that support can always be found.
+These huge numbers mean support can always be found.
 There are thousands of tutorials over the internet and the code is extremely well documented.

 The WordPress support forum is extremely active with developers of all levels.
 If you ever have a problem with the default WordPress functionality, or are looking at expanding your system with some new functionality, then this is a great place to stop by for some help.

 As WordPress is extremely popular with both developers and website owners, you are not tied in to one developer/agency for updates.
 If you were to fall out with your current developers for example, it can easily be taken over by another, unlike bespoke CMSs.

 Thanks to the large developer base, thousands of themes and plugins have been developed to help you extend the functionality of your website extremely quickly.

 The plugins are specifically designed to add more functionality, such as adding search engine optimisation options, or the ability to put different items in the sidebars on specific pages.